|Fixtures Secretary:||Luke Turner

 |Colours:||Shirts: Green; Shorts: Green; Socks: Green; Keeper Shirt: Pink|

-|Change strip:||Shirts: Blue; Shorts: Blue; Socks: Blue; Keeper Shirt: Yellow|
+|Change strip:||Shirts: Blue; Shorts: Blue; Socks: Blue; Keeper Shirt: Black|

-|Midweek home games:||Tuesday|
+|Midweek home games:||Monday|

 |Brief Directions:||Leave M20 at junction 5.
 At roundabout turn right onto A20.